 #4 – The Rosewill Gaming Power Supply

 The Rosewill Gaming Power supply is a bronze certified power supply clocking in at the lowest price on the scale.
 It’s perfect for the budget conscious miner.
-It’s 1000 watts and meets the requirements of most mining rigs.
+It’s 850 watts and meets the requirements of most mining rigs.
 It however, isn’t fully modular.
-You’ll have to deal with a giant octopus of cables hanging out the back, even if that cable is unused.
+You’ll have to deal with a giant octopus of cables hanging out the back.
 Additionally it is not a smart power supply.

-If clean power and budget are all you need, the Rosewill is the way to go.
-Get it here!
+However, if clean power and keeping a low budget are all you need, the Rosewill is the way to go.